imagineLife/big-site/content/k8s/on-deployments.md

 ## Updating, Rollouts, and Versioning
 Deployments trigger rollouts with revisions.
 When, say, a container version is updated, a new rollout is created.
 A new revision is made.
+Rollouts & revisions can help for tracking deployment version history.

 ```bash
 # see status of a follout